 Cost breakdown for a day trip to Nusa Penida

-As you can see from the cost breakdown above, the main cost differentiator is your mode of transportation on Nusa Penida.
+As you can see from the cost breakdown above, the main cost differentiator is your mode of transportation once you are in Nusa Penida.

 How to get around Nusa Penida